Train routes: Click for larger map |

 AC1, AC2, AC3 = Air-Conditioned 1st, 2nd, 3rd class.
 GA2 = Good Air 2nd, meaning pressure-ventilated, non-air-con.

-Important update 2023: After being offline for some weeks over Christmas 2022 and into 2023, the ENR website is back up again with a Beta version of a completely new website.
-It doesn't appear to show the new foreigner fares, at the time I write this it only shows a handful of 'selected' trains, adjusting their departure times to your own time zone, but it's early days, we'll have to see what the new site does when the dust settles...
+Important update 2023: After being offline for some weeks over Christmas 2022 and into 2023, the ENR website came back up again with a Beta version of a completely new website.
+It doesn't appear to show the new foreigner fares, at the time I write this it only shows a handful of 'selected' trains, adjusting their departure times to your own time zone, but it's early days, we'll have to see what the new site does when the dust settles.

 -